symfony/symfony-docs/validation.rst

 This is purely meant to make the configuration of the most common option of a constraint shorter and quicker.

-If you're ever unsure of how to specify an option, either check the namespace ``Symfony\Component\Validator\Constraints`` for the constraint or play it safe by always passing in an array of options (the first method shown above).
+If you are ever unsure of how to specify an option, either check the namespace ``Symfony\Component\Validator\Constraints`` for the constraint or play it safe by always passing in an array of options (the first method shown above).